 Use 20cm or 30cm emitter drip tapes.
 Water early in the morning and avoid late evening irrigation

-Visit any of our offices in Nairobi, Eldoret, Nyeri and Nyahururu or reach us in the email and phone contacts on this website for installation details.
+Visit any of our offices in Nairobi, Kisumu, Eldoret, Nyeri, Meru, and Nyahururu, or reach us in the email and phone contacts on this website for installation details.